Box-ball system: soliton and tree decomposition of excursions: Soliton distribution

-This can computed directly, but also can be seen by observing that the probability of any excursion of the random walk with length $2n$ is $\lambda^n(1-\lambda)^{n+1}$, where the extra $(1-\lambda)$ is the probability of the jump down to create the record to the right of the excursion.
+On the other hand, the probability that the random walk perform a fixed excursion with length $2n$ is $\lambda^n(1-\lambda)^{n+1}$, where the extra $(1-\lambda)$ is the probability that the walk jumps down after the $2n$ steps of the excursion.
+This gives \eqref{zal} with no computations.

 In terms of the branches of the tree associated to the excursion, one chooses the size of the largest branch $m$ of the tree with \eqref{ss36} and use \eqref{ss37} to decide how many maximal branches are attached to the root of the tree.
 Then identify the $(m-1)$ slots and proceed iteratively using \eqref{ss38} to attach the branches of lower size.
 Given the branches of size bigger than $k$ already present in the tree, the number of $k$-branches per $k$-slot $\left(x_k(0), \dots x_k(s_k-1)\right)$ are i.i.d.
 Geometric$(q_k)$ given iteratively by